thesaiprasadrao/AudioDrip/README.md

 ## Configuration
 Set the token via environment variable:
 - BOT_TOKEN: Your Telegram bot token
+- FFMPEG_LOCATION (optional): Path to ffmpeg or a directory containing ffmpeg/ffprobe.
+Useful on platforms where ffmpeg isn't in PATH.

 Local development supports a `.env` file:
 ```